junjhon12/skillsbuild/ibm-bob/troubleshoot-your-code/troubleshoot-your-code.md

 You write the initial version of the site yourself using basic HTML, CSS, and JavaScript.

-You can find this file to use in this tab here --> [Menu HTML](https://github.com/academic-initiative/skillsbuild/blob/main/ibm-bob/troubleshoot-your-code/file/Menu.html)
+You can find this HTML code snippet to use here --> [Menu HTML](https://github.com/academic-initiative/skillsbuild/blob/main/ibm-bob/troubleshoot-your-code/file/Menu.html)

 <img src="./images/roast_toast.png" alt="Roast Toast" width="70%">